 What follows is a little more explanation, based on CPJ’s experiences with journalist information security, about what Google may be seeing, and how you might defend yourself.

-What does a state-sponsored
+What does a state-sponsored attack look like?

 In Syria, citizen reporters get sent fake video messages on Skype with malicious software attached.
 Hong Kong websites used by reporters are hacked and dangerous payloads inserted so that they might be downloaded by unsuspecting visitors.